makerdao/governance-manual/module-index/module-dai-direct-deposit.md

 The Debt Ceiling parameter for the Dai Direct Deposit Module is substantially identical to the Debt Ceiling parameter for vault types.
 It controls the maximum amount of DAI that can be minted via the D3M.
 Note that the D3M Debt Ceiling may also be controlled by the Debt Ceiling Instant Access Module.

 ### Target Borrow Rate (bar)
 The Target Borrow Rate allows Maker Governance to set the 'ideal' rate for borrowing DAI on the target lending protocol for the D3M.
-This is done by adding or removing an amount of DAI from the lending protocol's total supply such that the target borrow rate becomes the rate on the lending protocol.
+This is done by adding or removing an amount of DAI from the lending protocol's total supply such that the target borrow rate becomes the rate on the lending protocol provided the debt ceiling allows it.

 If the borrowing interest rate on the target lending platform is higher than the target borrow rate and the debt ceiling has not been hit, then the module mints and deposits additional DAI into the lending protocol in exchange for deposit tokens.

 Conversely, if the borrowing interest rate on the target lending platform is lower than the target borrow rate and the module holds a nonzero amount of deposit tokens, then the contract returns deposit tokens to the lending protocol in exchange for DAI which is then burned.
+For a large decreases in DAI supply, this may require time due to liquidity issues in swapping the lending token for DAI.

 The function to trigger this mechanism is permissionless and is called by bots at regular intervals.